MidnattLantern/hidoc/README.md

 - Wraps around the project component.
 - Using AxiosReq to get all the projects on the API.
 - Show: poster, title, owner, description, and date.
-- Clicking the pink button takes the user to proejct detail.
+- Clicking the pink button takes the user to the project detail.
 - Location: `src > pages > projects`.

 Browse detail:
 ---
 - This feature satisfies the "browse detail" user story.
 - Wraps around the project component.
-- Show: poster, title, deployed link, owner, description, date, watch button, create documentation, and documentations.
+- Show: poster, title, deployed link, owner, description, date, watch button, create documentation, and documentation.
-(screenshot image of signedout-projectdetail-demo) (screenshot image of signedin-owner-projectdetai-demo) (screenshot image of signedin-projectdetai-demo)
+(screenshot image of signed-out-project-detail-demo) (screenshot image of signed-in-owner-project detail-demo) (screenshot image of signed-in-project detail-demo)
 - Location: `src > pages > projects`

 Create project: